top of page

 People who are learning to skate, require the following equipment:

-1. Hockey helmet (see helmet guidelines below).
-Bicycle helmets are not acceptable.
+1. Helmet (see helmet guidelines below).

 2. Correctly fitted Figure or Hockey Skates.
 No Plastic or Adjustable Skates - these will hinder your child's success and development (see skate guidelines below).